Charles L. Beach: Later life

 Amid declining health (heart problems and a thyroid condition), Beach retired as president on July 31, 1928, twenty years after assuming the presidency.

 During retirement, Beach continued to live in a cottage on campus but avoided any role in administration or instruction.
 He adopted a leisurely lifestyle, hosting dinner parties, traveling around the region to visit exhibits and purchase art, visiting friends, reading, and going on walks.
-Beach suffered a cerebral hemorrhage on September 1, 1933, and died on September 15, 1933 at age 67.
+Beach suffered a cerebral hemorrhage on September 1, 1933, and died on September 15, 1933, at age 67.

 Family

 Beach married Wisconsin native Louise Crombie Beach (1868–1924) in 1896, just before arriving in Storrs.
 They had a happy marriage, with observers frequently commenting on their teasing, affectionate relationship.
-The Beachs had one child who died in infancy.
+The Beaches had one child who died in infancy.
 When his wife died in 1924, Charles Beach was devastated.
 His interest in art was inspired by his wife, as he began purchasing art to please her during her last illness.